 Rock painting has existed for thousands of years throughout human culture.
 Some of the earliest works of art were created on stone walls, or on rocks and stones of all sizes.
 Much like rocks themselves, the creativity applied to painted rocks can last for generations, making for a great craft project that you’ll be able to keep forever.

 If you’ve been looking for a new hobby, something fun to do with your kids, or if you want a new and unique way to release your creativity, then some simple and easy rock painting projects could be exactly what you need.

-Rock painting for beginners requires only a small investment, and the fun that you get out of it is something that you can’t put a price on.
+Rock painting ideas for beginners requires only a small investment, and the fun that you get out of it is something that you can’t put a price on.
 From how to prepare rocks for painting, to unique rock painting projects for beginners, this is the only guide you’ll need when you’re getting started.

 Rock painting is the simple act of creating art on stone.
 Just like all forms of painting, you could approach rock painting with simple and colorful designs, or even more intricate artwork if you have the time and patience.
 With large flat rocks, you could paint whole scenes just as you would on a canvas.
 On smaller rocks, you could create fun caricatures for kids, or attractive designs just like you would on painted Easter Eggs.

 There are no rules when it comes to rock painting, which is why the activity is becoming more popular every year.
 It’s suitable for all the family and kids of all ages, and the finished rocks can be displayed proudly in your home, or even given as gifts.

 The only tricky thing about rock painting is getting started, and even that is simple once you have all the basic tips and ideas.
 If you’ve considered rock painting but didn’t know how to prepare rocks for painting, or what type of paint you should use, then the following tips will get you on your way.